The Beverly Hillbillies (film): Plot

 Jed Clampett, a hillbilly of humble station from Arkansas, accidentally discovers oil on his land while shooting at a jackrabbit.
 Ozark Mountain Oil, interested in purchasing his land, offers him $1 billion for the property.
 Unsure of what to do, Jed consults his sister, Pearl Bodine, during a family dinner.
 Pearl suggests that a change of scenery for Jed's daughter, Elly May, would be a good thing.
-Pearl and Jethro convince them to move to Beverly Hills California.
-Ozark Mountain Oil come by Jed's place to check to see if he has signed the contract.
-Having made up his mind and signed the contract, Jed and his daughter Elly, his mother-in-law, Daisy Moses (aka "Granny"), and his nephew, Jethro, Pearl's son, load up Jethro's old, dilapidated truck with their possessions and move to Beverly Hills, California, even though Granny is reluctant to come.
+Jed and his daughter Elly, his mother-in-law, Daisy Moses (aka "Granny"), and his nephew, Jethro, Pearl's son, load up Jethro's old, dilapidated truck with their possessions and move to Beverly Hills, California, even though Granny is reluctant to come.

 Milburn Drysdale, the CEO of the Commerce Bank of Beverly Hills, where Jed has opened an account and banked his money, sends out his secretary/assistant, Jane Hathaway to meet the Clampetts at their new estate that is next door to his.
 Jane calls the Beverly Hills Police after the Clampetts arrive, mistaking them for burglars.
 Upon learning of Jane's mistake at the police station, Drysdale briefly fires her.
 But seeing that Jed insists that he still wants her to watch over his affairs, Drysdale rehires her.

 The Clampetts settle into their new surroundings.
 Drysdale and his wife, Margaret, push their reluctant son, Morgan Drysdale, into befriending Elly May, to whom he eventually develops an attraction.
 Jane is also smitten by Jethro, who seems ignorant of her affections.